TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LanguageSelectorMenu/Index.rst

 - Missing translation - currently selected

-The way to make such a menu is to use the HMENU cObject from TypoScript and use the special type “language”.
+The way to make such a menu is to use the HMENU cObject from TypoScript and use the special type "language".

 Here is example configurations: